nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

 I have a Bachelor's degree in Mathematics, Statistics and Computer Science from Yale-NUS College.
-My first job out of undergrad was as an Operations Research Analyst at DSO (Defence Science Organisation), a national R&D lab for the Singaporean military.
+My first job out of undergrad was as an <u>Operations Research Analyst</u> at DSO (Defence Science Organisation), a national R&D lab for the Singaporean military.
 I'm currently doing something else...

 **Past Experience**